 Whether you sleep on back or side, a traditional mattress does little for your lower back.
 Most of the time, your lumbar area is left suspended in mid air without any support from your mattress at all – so is it really any wonder so many of us suffer from back pain?
 Memory foam is the best mattress for bad backs, because it moulds to the natural contours of your spine and provides optimal support for your upper and lower back.
 This allows your spine to rejuvenate and heal overnight, and reduces the chance of back problems developing again in the future.

-If you’re really struggling with back pain, check out our range of Orthopedic Mattresses.
+If you’re really struggling with back pain, check out our range of Orthopaedic Mattresses.
 These medically-inspired designs use memory foam, medical foam and pocket springs to provide ultimate support for your lumbar region.
 Click here to shop!

 Pain and irritation